 Bulgaria’s film festivals are an important showcase for high-quality European film productions and co-productions.

 Also known as the International Festival of Masquerade Games, Pernik’s Surva features more than 6000 ‘kukeri’, specially costumed to fight off evil spirits, take part in the majestic parade.
+It’s a celebration of cultural traditions which takes place over two days and is located in North West Bulgaria.
+Surva festival happens every year, usually in late January.
 Thousands of visitors enjoy the appeal of ancient pagan customs at this UNESCO site of Intangible Cultural Heritage.

-The International Bagpipe Contest in the village of Gela takes place in the scenic Rhodope Mountains (plenty of space to make some noise).
+The International Bagpipe Contest in the village of Gela takes place in the scenic Rhodope Mountains (plenty of space to make some noise) – usually on the first Saturday of August.
 More than 100 performers, including ones from Japan and Australia, test the natural acoustics of the location in front of thousands of visitors each year.

-More than 400 folklore singers and instrumentalists are expected to gather and perform authentic Bulgarian music which can rarely be heard anywhere else.
+More than 400 folklore singers, instrumentalists and dancers gather to perform authentic Bulgarian music which can rarely be heard anywhere else.

 6. Nestinari Festival

-The tradition of ‘nestinari’ or barefoot fire dancing is one of the oldest Bulgarian customs and is spectacular in its exclusivity and magical aesthetics.
+The tradition of ‘nestinari’ or barefoot fire dancing, over red hot coals, is one of the oldest Bulgarian customs and is spectacular in its exclusivity and magical aesthetics.
 Only a few villages host it: Bulgari, Kosti and Brodilovo, traditionally around June 3-4.

 The ritual, recognised by UNESCO as Intangible Cultural Heritage in 2009, is known for the hypnotic state that its performers slip into while dancing in the style of old Thracian traditions.